Kerang train accident: Train

 The train was crewed by a fully qualified V/Line driver from Melbourne, and two conductors, one from Bendigo and the other from Melbourne, who were jointly responsible for passenger services and operating the buffet.

-34 passengers were on board at the time of the accident: 6 in the leading carriage, ACN21, 21 in BRN20, and 7 at the rear of the train in BN19.
+Thirty-four passengers were on board at the time of the accident: 6 in the leading carriage, ACN21, 21 in BRN20, and seven at the rear of the train in BN19.

 Truck

 The semi-trailer truck involved in the accident consisted of a refrigerated curtain sided trailer hauled by a Kenworth K104B prime mover.
 Its driver, Christiaan Scholl, was transporting a load of timber and pipe fittings from Victoria to South Australia on behalf of Canny Carrying Company.

 On 5 June, Scholl departed Wangaratta about 90 minutes later than was usual for his cross-border trip.
 It was usual for him to cross the railway line at Kerang around noon.

 Incident

 The train involved in the accident was a locomotive-hauled service from Swan Hill that departed for Melbourne at 13:00, operated by an N class locomotive and three car N type carriage set.
 The collision caused the closure of nearby sections of the Murray Valley Highway.

 Southbound V/Line passenger train service 8042, which consisted of locomotive N460 and carriage set N7, was run into by a northbound semi-trailer truck, at a level crossing where the Piangil railway line crosses the Murray Valley Highway.
 The locomotive and first carriage escaped impact as the truck swerved left.
-However, the second carriage and third carriages were both struck, causing severe damage to the carriages and fatal injury to 11 passengers.
+However, the second carriage and third carriages were both struck, severely damaging the carriages and killing 11 passengers.

 Given that the truck had a mass of about 40 tonnes, and had been travelling at 100 km/h, its impact was devastating.
 The truck, owned by the Canny Carrying Company of Wangaratta and driven by Christiaan Scholl, was extensively damaged on impact with the carriages, although Scholl only sustained shoulder and head injuries.

 One survivor recalled, "A lady sitting across from me saw the truck and closed her eyes.
 You just wonder how anybody got out."

 Ursula McGuinnes, general manager of Stakeholder Relations for V/Line, noted that the level crossing was protected with lights and bells, which were still sounding and flashing when emergency services arrived, but did not have boom gates.

 According to Kerang resident and Shire of Gannawarra councillor Lui Basile, there had been a recent timetable change on the line.

 On 15 February 2008, the Office of the Chief Investigator, Department of Infrastructure, released Rail Safety Report 2007/09, detailing the findings of the investigation into the collision.
 The report noted that the train, truck, and level crossing warning signals were all serviceable prior to the incident, and both the train and truck driver were familiar with their respective routes.
 The report noted that the truck driver did not agree to be interviewed by investigators, and concluded that: "For reasons not determined the truck driver did not respond in an adequate time and manner to the level crossing warning devices."